thewrath/symfony-docker/README.md

 ### Windows
 On Windows makefile cannot be used (except with tricks and magic), you can directly write command you found in the makefile.

+## Usage
+When containers are up you can go to the following URLs :
+- symfony.docker.test:1080
+- traefik.docker.test:1080
+- pma.docker.test:1080

+## TODO
+- Update Traefik version